augustofrade/bob-cli/README.md

   - `list-dir`: Directory listing\*
   - `script`: Executable script\*
   - `qr`: content that will be encoded to QR Code
+  - `template`: file that is saved in Bob's data and copied as a template later with `bob do <action>`
 - `--force, -f`: Tells bob to update its knowledge of the provided action

 \* Relative paths will be converted to absolute paths.